NoNotNotes/Mneme/Garden/05/516a-lupus.md

 ___

-# Diagnostic Examination
+# Assessment and Diagnostic Examination
 Diagnosis is based on **complete history**, **physical examination**, and **blood tests**.
 Assessment for known or suspected SLE has special features:
 - (Skin) **Erythematous rashes**, plaques, hyperpigmentation or depigmentation, and other skin changes.
 Question the patient about **sensitivity to sunlight or artificial ultraviolet light**.
 - (Cardiovascular) **Auscultate for pericardial friction rub**, possible associated with myocarditis and accompanying **pleural effusions**, reflecting respiratory insufficiency.
 These manifest as abnormal lung sounds. **Papular**, **erythematous**, and **purpuric lesions** on the fingertips, elbows, toes, and extensor surfaces of the forearms or lateral sides of the hand that may become necrotic suggest **vascular involvement**.
 - **Joint swelling, tenderness, warmth, pain on movement, stiffness, and edema** may be detected on physical examination.
-These are often symmetric and are similar to [[Rheumatoid Arthritis|RA]].
+These are often symmetric and are similar to [[05/515a-rheumatoid-arthritis|RA]].
 - (Neurologic) Identify and describe any **CNS changes**: **behavioral changes**, including manifestations of **neurosis** or **psychosis**.
 Signs of **depression** are noted, as are reports of seizures, chorea, or other CNS manifestations.
 - The **ANA** test is positive in more than 95% of patients with SLE, indicating exceptional specificity.
 Other tests include anti-DNA (antibody against the patient's own DNA), anti-ds DNA (anti-DNA specific to SLE), and anti-Sm (antibody against protein in nucleus).
 - **CBC** reveals **anemia, thrombocytopenia, leukocytosis, and leukopenia**.